qlamu/chuck-discord_bot/Readme.md

 **%ping**: Show the latency of the bot.

 **%prefix [new_prefix]**: Change the bot prefix, the prefix is stored in a file so it will persist when restarting the bot.
+A prefix must be a single symbol, any symbol should work.

-**%yt [youtube_url OR number_from_ytse]**: Stream the audio of the video at `youtube_url` in the sender voice channel.
+**%yt [youtube_url OR number_from_yts]**: Stream the audio of the video at `youtube_url` in the sender voice channel.
 If a YouTube search as been made previously with `%yts`, it can also take the video number as argument to stream its audio.

 > **Note**: Once the stream is ended, the bot does not leave the channel.
-We could detect the end with a `.on("end")` and leave afterwardq but due to some bugs with Discord.js or ydtl-core the music terminate a bit early if we do so.
+We could detect the end with a `.on("end")` and leave afterwards but due to some bugs with Discord.js or ydtl-core the music terminate a bit early if we do so.

 **%yts [keyword_1] [keyword_2] ...**: Search five videos on YouTube with the keywords used in the command that can be played by using `$yt [video_number]`.